AlenaRogojina/arogojina_project/README.md

   - Note that in Release v1.0, the RGB values are not able to be highlighted and copied.
 <img width="1217" height="985" alt="Screenshot 2025-12-08 104516" src="https://github.com/user-attachments/assets/ebfef3b6-2435-4394-b895-11e549739b94" />

+# PowerPoint Templates
-# Two options for templates to generate: An academic poster and presentation template.
+Two options for templates to generate: An academic poster and presentation template.
 Both are in pptx format, and will save to the folder from which the user launched the program.
 Saving a new pptx file won't overwrite any existing files.

 1. Poster:
 <img width="1448" height="968" alt="Screenshot 2025-12-08 110739" src="https://github.com/user-attachments/assets/723dca46-10fe-4d2b-b571-7de14b9b823e" />